MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-call-intelligence.md

 - After setting the app.

 ### During setting the app
+The call intelligence configuration procedure is part of the initial app set up and you can continue the configuration after connecting to your Dynamics 365 organization.
+We recommend you to configure the call intelligence during the initial app set up.

 1. Open [!INCLUDE[pn_dynamics_ai_sales](../includes/pn-dynamics-ai-sales.md)] app.
 2. When you are logging in for the first time, select your Dynamics 365 organization to connect organization data with the app.
     After connecting your Dynamics 365 organization with the app, continue to configure call intelligence.